-- i.
-In 2020 members of Senior management were the following: Mr. Xavier Pujol, Mr. Guillermo de Juanes, Mr. Jorge Bujía, Mr. Augusto Delkáder, Mr. Jorge Rivera, Ms. Marta Bretos, Mr. Miguel Angel Cayuela, Mr. Pedro García-Guillén, Mr. Alejandro Martinez Peón, Mr Luis Cabral (until June 2020) and Ms. Virginia Fernández. - ii.
-The remuneration of senior management included, inter alia: - Annual variable compensation (bonus): reflection of the amount corresponding to theoretical annual variable compensation of the executives if 2020 management objectives were achieved.
+- i) In 2020 members of Senior management were the following: Mr. Xavier Pujol, Mr. Guillermo de Juanes, Mr. Jorge Bujía, Mr. Augusto Delkáder, Mr. Jorge Rivera, Ms. Marta Bretos, and Ms. Virginia Fernández. - ii) The remuneration of senior management included, inter alia: - o Annual variable compensation (bonus): reflection of the amount corresponding to theoretical annual variable compensation of the executives if 2020 management objectives were achieved.
 However, since this compensation was subject to achievement of the management objectives at the end of the year 2020, the accounting figure in no way constituted acknowledgment that that variable compensation had accrued, which will occur, if at all, once the year is closed and the 2020 annual accounts of the Group are prepared, based on the level of achievement of the established objectives.
-As already stated above, members of Prisa's Senior Management voluntarily waived, in relation to the financial year 2020, the part of the annual variable remuneration that refers to quantitative objectives. - Regularization of 2019 bonus paid in 2020. - → In 2020, an expense of EUR 178 thousand was recorded for the "Incentive Plan 2018-2020", in relation to the Managers.
-It should be noted the fact that, in 2020, the provision for previous years had been reversed, when evaluating the degree of achievement of the Plan's quantitative objectives, which have been adversely impacted by the COVID-19 crisis.
+As already stated above, members of Prisa's Senior Management voluntarily waived, in relation to the financial year 2020, the part of the annual variable remuneration that refers to quantitative objectives. - o Regularization of 2019 bonus paid in 2020. - o In 2020, an expense of EUR 97 thousand was recorded for the "Incentive Plan 2018-2020", in relation to the Managers.
+It should be noted the fact that, in 2020, the provision for previous years had been reversed, when evaluating the degree of achievement of the Plan's quantitative objectives, which had been adversely impacted by the COVID-19 crisis.